Curiosity-DAO/Curiosity-DAO/README.md

 I'm a single developer who is also working to publish a newsletter every week and trying to build a community around it.
 If you would like to help out with anything (please do), please reach out to me on Twitter @ https://www.twitter.com/theLucasWalters.
 My DM's are always open :)

+### Security

+If the contract were to be deployed right now, any address could claim an airdrop.
+I plan to fix this using an Oracle (like Chainlink), but I don't have that implemented yet.